OptimalBPM/of/broker/lib/README.md

 Here are the libraries that is make up most of the broker's logic.

 Worth mentioning are:

-Features are tests, OF use BDD.
+`features` are tests, OF use BDD.
-Messaging are the server-side implementations of the OF websocket implementation schema_mongodb adds MongoDB specific features to the jsonschema library
+`messaging` are the server-side implementations of the OF websocket implementation `schema_mongodb` adds MongoDB specific features to the jsonschema library